ucf-design-group/Documentation/Server/_posts/2014-01-30-server-overview.md

 ssh <SDES Account>@sdesosiwebdev1.sdes.ucf.edu
 {% endhighlight %}

 As you type your password, no characters will appear.
-That's normal.
-Once you log in, you'll something similar to this:
+This is just a built in safety feature Linux incorperates by default.
+Once you log in, you’ll something similar to this:

 {% highlight bash %}
 Welcome to Ubuntu 12.04.4 LTS (GNU/Linux 3.5.0-49-generic x86_64)